todogroup/todogroup.org/content/en/guides/create-program.md

 There’s a broad array of open source (e.g. FOSSology) and fee-based proprietary tools in the marketplace today that can help with these important tasks.
 For most open source program offices, a high-quality and comprehensive collection of tools can be brought together without the need to build your own custom tools.
 Again, much of this is due to open source collaboration, where contributing developers have created and refined the tools which can handle these tasks for enterprises.
 And if the tools don’t do exactly what your project needs, then users can contribute back to modify and improve them to gain the capabilities they seek.
 Getting involved in the open source community around enterprise tooling is something that your open source program office will likely support.

 Existing open source resources are also potential gold mines for finding other materials needed by your open source projects, including documentation for contributor license agreements (CLAs).
-CLAs “define the terms under which intellectual property has been contributed to a company/project, typically software under an open source license.”[[https://en.wikipedia.org/wiki/Contributor_License_Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement)] Projects that use CLAs require contributors, and often their companies, to sign the CLA before contributions will be accepted by the project.
+CLAs “define the terms under which intellectual property has been contributed to a company/project, typically software under an open source license.”[[Contributor License Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement)] Projects that use CLAs require contributors, and often their companies, to sign the CLA before contributions will be accepted by the project.

 Many companies have written their own CLAs, but generic versions are available as open source agreements which one can use without starting from scratch.
 Most of what you will need can be found in a template and then you can customize the CLAs to cover any issues that remain.
 Attorneys from other potential contributing companies will often appreciate reuse of standard terms.